noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 ### regexp

-- should probably reread this section on mdn
+- should probably reread this section on mdn; theres some differences with perl5 which is generally standard
+- you should be safe with the basic regex stuff

 ### concurrency